cregan727/nf-core-laughinggoggles/pipeline_overview.md

 parse your sample sheets and begin the ref_plate workflow.
-First it splits the reference sample sheet into columns which correspond to the path to the bam file, uses this to find the path to the bam.bai file, and the path to a sample metadata sheet.
+First it splits the reference sample sheet into columns which correspond to the path to the bam file, uses this to find the path to the bam.bai file, and the path to a sample metadata file.
 It uses this and the regionvcf file as input into the cellsnp_lite_plate process.

-It also similarly breaks down the samplesheet from the 10x samples to run the process cellsnp_lite_10x.
+It also similarly parses the samplesheet from the 10x samples to run the process cellsnp_lite_10x.

-When both of these processes are complete is runs vireo_ref using the outputs from both processes.
+When both of these processes are complete it runs vireo_ref using the outputs from both processes.

 ```